zkalves/sivim/README.md

 NOTES:
     If you notice strange symbols added when changing modes or with some commands like CtrlP, then you will probably need to add the following to your terminal initialization script:
     tcsh: setenv VTE_VERSION "100"
     bash: export VTE_VERSION="100"

     And / Or one of the following to the init.before.vim:
     1. let $NVIM_TUI_ENABLE_CURSOR_SHAPE = 0
     2. if !has('gui_running')
           set guicursor=
        endif

+   For better colors with Gruvbox add the following to the terminal initialization script:
+   - bash:
+           source "~/.sivim/plugins/repos/github.com/morhetz/gruvbox/gruvbox_256palette.sh"
+   - tcsh:
+           sh ~/.sivim/plugins/repos/github.com/morhetz/gruvbox/gruvbox_256palette.sh